 8.3.10.1 General

 The purpose of the CU-DU Cell Switch Notification procedure is to enable the gNB-CU to inform the gNB-DU about the initiation of the cell switch command to the UE.
 This procedure is also used to transfer the selected TCI state from the gNB-CU to the gNB-DU.
+This procedure is also used to inform the gNB-DU about the initiation of an inter-gNB-DU conditional LTM cell switch.
 The procedure uses UE-associated signalling.

 8.3.10.2 Successful Operation